astrobytes-edu/astr596-modeling-universe/drafts/OLD-06-oop-fundamentals.md

         self._reduce()

     def _reduce(self):
-        """Reduce to lowest terms using GCD (Euclidean algorithm)."""
+        """Reduce to lowest terms using GCD."""
-        # Euclidean algorithm: repeatedly replace larger number
-        # with remainder when divided by smaller number
         a, b = abs(self.num), abs(self.den)
-        while b:  # Continue until remainder is 0 a, b = b, a % b  # GCD(a,b) = GCD(b, a mod b)
+        while b:  # Euclidean algorithm for Greatest Common Divisor (GCD) a, b = b, a % b self.num //= a
-        self.num //= a
         self.den //= a